memfault/interrupt/_drafts/arm-cortex-m-exceptions-and-nvic.md

 **Priority boosting** is usually controlled via three register fields:

 - **PRIMASK** - Typically configured in code using the CMSIS `__disable_irq()` and `__enable_irq()`
   routines or the `cpsid i` and `cpsie i` assembly instructions directly.
-Setting the PRIMASK to 1 disables all interrupts of **configurable priority**.
+Setting the PRIMASK to 1 disables all exceptions of **configurable priority**.
 This means, only `NMI`, `Hardfault`, & `Reset` exceptions can still occur.
 - **FAULTMASK** - Typically configured in code using the CMSIS `__disable_fault_irq()` and `__enable_fault_irq()` routines or the `cpsid f` and `cpsie f` assembly instructions directly.
-Setting the FAULTMASK disables all interrupts except the `NMI` interrupt.
-This register is not available for ARMv6-M devices.
+Setting the FAULTMASK disables all exceptions except the `NMI` exception.
+This register is **not** available for ARMv6-M devices.
 - **BASEPRI**- Typically configured using the CMSIS `__set_BASEPRI()` routine.
-The register can be used to prevent interrupts up to a certain priority from being activated.
+The register can be used to prevent exceptions up to a certain priority from being activated.
 It has no effect when set to 0 and can be set anywhere from the highest priority level, N, to 1.
-It's also not available for ARMv6-M based MCUs.
+It's also **not** available for ARMv6-M based MCUs.

 ### Interruptible-continuable instructions